 Want to add a touch of power to your event?
 Have someone introduce you.
 If this is your manager or an authority figure in some way, that’s great.
 It can even be your “assistant” that did your check-ins.
 It doesn’t matter who introduces you, just that it isn’t you.
 This person can list your experience and credibility without you doing it.

 We get it – over 73% of the population fears public speaking.
 Jitters and anxiety are all a part of getting up in front of new people.
-But the reality is that to be successful, we have to conquer our fears and do it.
+However, the reality is that to be successful, we must overcome our fears and take action.
 How?
 Know your audience, practice ahead of time, and focus on your message.
 Want more tips?
 We can help there also.

 What’s the goal?
 Get your responders to know, like, and trust you enough to set an appointment with you.
 That’s it.

-What you need is to set appointments the night of the event.
+What you need to do is set appointments for the night of the event.
 This is the number one predictor of a successful event.
-The night of your seminar, they learned some information, had a nice dinner, had a good time, and felt reciprocity.
-Most people will keep their commitments, but even the best intent declines over time.
+The night of your dinner seminar, they learned some valuable information, enjoyed a nice dinner, had a good time, and felt a sense of reciprocity.
+Most people will keep their commitments, but even the best intentions decline over time.
 Call the appointments “visits” instead of appointments or meetings to feel less threatening.
 Set the stage and let your attendees know early on that you or your staff will be coming by to arrange a “visit.”

 The best presenters don’t even have to look at their slides.
 Focus on the audience, not your notes.
 Make eye contact and avoid reading from your presentation.
 Slow down and use pauses effectively.
 Public speaking causes people to speak faster than they usually would.
 Reflecting and preparing for breaks in the presentation can help you stay on track.